Law Student Resources

 LCL is here to help on any issue that causes stress or distress, at school or at home.
 Law students may receive up to 4 free counseling sessions through LCL’s counseling partner, DOR and Associates, and are welcome to participate in groups and receive peer support.

 Download the PDF of our brochure:

-Barista Review – March date TBA soon.
-We meet from 7 – 9 p.m. at Nina’s in St. Paul.
-Go to www.facebook.com/baristareview for more information on this event for law students and new/young lawyers.
+Barista Review – We are planning some activities for law students and new/young lawyers.
+Go to www.facebook.com/baristareview for more information on upcoming events.
 Please note: while LCL services are confidential, the Barista Review page on Facebook is public because it is intended to provide information on events and wellness throughout the legal community.
 If you choose to “like” it, your identity will not appear on the Barista Review page, but your “like” will appear on your Facebook page.